Course Catalog

 5 units

 Offers an appreciation of some of the central issues in Chinese history as defined by Chinese historians of the 20th century.
 Through readings of graduated difficulty, the vocabulary, style, and form of modern Chinese historical writing are introduced.
-Prerequisite(s): course 103 or 104 or 107 or 108; or by consent of instructor.
+Prerequisite(s): CHIN 103 or CHIN 104 or CHIN 107 or CHIN 108; or by consent of instructor.
 (General Education Code(s): TA.)

 CHIN 107